isc-projects/kea/doc/sphinx/arm/security.rst

 ************

-Kea was originally designed to be installed in a protected environment, in a network datacenter; it was not offer hardened security features.
+Kea was originally designed to be installed in a protected environment, in a network datacenter; it did not offer hardened security features.
 However, due to customer demand and evolving network requirements, support for basic HTTP authentication and Transport Layer Security (TLS) have been added to Kea.